bbauska/zombiePolitics/README.md

-lic and private spheres that infantilizes almost everything it touches, while offering opinions that utterly disregard evidence, truth, and civility.2 Politics has come under the sway of multiple forms of fimdamentalism, becoming more militarized, privatized, and divorced from any notion of the common good or public welfare.
+lic and private spheres that infantilizes almost everything it touches, while offering opinions that utterly disregard evidence, truth, and civility.2 Politics has come under the sway of multiple forms of fimdamentalism, becoming more militarized, privatized, and divorced from any notion of the common good or public welfare.</p>

-Violence saturates the culture, a brutalizing masculinity fuels the militarization of everyday life, and a collective ignorance is fueled by the assumption that intelligence and thoughtfulness should be dismissed as a form of elitism.
+<p>Violence saturates the culture, a brutalizing masculinity fuels the militarization of
+everyday life, and a collective ignorance is fueled by the assumption that intelligence and thoughtfulness should be dismissed as a form of elitism.
 Populism, or at least the Sarah Palin version, has little resemblance to genuine resistance to the anti­